 Compared with 2013, satisfaction with phone help was up 3 percent for billing but unchanged for technical support (68 percent).
 Online help (48 percent) was up 4 percent.

-Become a Gold or Silver member to find out more.
+Become a paying Consumer member to find out more.

 Just under 10 percent of members had changed ISP in the last 12 months.
 Finding a better plan (38 percent), a cheaper plan (36 percent) and dissatisfaction with an ISP’s customer service (24 percent) were the main reasons for switching.